dais-ita/dais-ita.github.io/dais/showcase/UK_Event.md

 </table>

+## Demonstration Stands

-Demonstration Stands - Demos will restart every 30 minutes
+Demos will restart every 30 minutes.
+The demos will run in 2 sessions with all demos available in either session.
+??
+Do we want to book attendees onto sessions to spread people out??
+It won't be as obvious at a virtual event Reserve one slot for a VIP group?

 **Efficient and adaptive control plain**
 * [Control Plane Architecture of SDC](/2a08/)